-In addition to the wide range of programs and activities here at UGA, the Center for Student Organizations registers more than 750 Student Organizations annually.
+In addition to the wide range of programs and activities here at UGA, the Center for Student Activities and Involvement registers more than 750 Student Organizations annually.
 These organizations cover a broad range of interests that include: Sport Clubs, International and Multicultural Organizations, Religious Organizations, Academic Honorary Organizations, and Special Interest Clubs.

 Can’t find what you’re looking for?
-No worries, the Center for Student Organizations is always happy to help you begin the process of registering a new organization.
+No worries, the Center for Student Activities and Involvement is always happy to help you begin the process of registering a new organization.
 Our central belief is that students who are actively involved in campus life will find their experience at UGA to be more satisfying and successful.

 From traditional residence halls for first-year students and upperclassmen to apartments and townhomes for graduate students and families, the University of Georgia has a living space to suit everyone's tastes.
 Choosing to live in University Housing is your key to comfortable, affordable and secure on-campus living.
 But living on campus also gives you the opportunity to participate in your new residential community, to take part in the creation of an environment in which people.